aatwi/extreme-carpaccio/clients/java/java-springboot/Quick Retrospective.md

 _`What did we do?`_

 08/20/2020
-- Setup for the Carapaccio kata
+- Setup for the Carpaccio kata
-- Installed NPM on AHmad's mcahine
+- Installed NPM on Ahmad's machine
 - Wrote the tasks in a trello board
-- Wrote code for a feature to compute amount for hungary wit less than 1000 euros
+- Wrote code for a feature to compute the amount for hungary wit less than 1000 euros
 - We used the Spring Boot application

 08/27/2020